Chewy Oatmeal Raisin Cookie recipe

 4. Stir in the dry ingredients, then the oats and raisins.

-5. Drop the batter by rounded teaspoons 2-inches apart on the baking sheets and use a fork to gently flatten the dough.
+5. Roll the dough into 1 1/4-inch (4cm) balls and place them 2-inches (7cm) apart on the baking sheets.
+Use a fork to gently flatten the dough slightly.

-Storage: Once cool, store the cookies in an airtight container at room temperature.
+Storage: Once cool, store the cookies in an airtight container at room temperature for up to 4 days.